-PTSD treatments that have been scientifically validated can be very helpful in reducing and/or alleviating the symptoms of post-traumatic stress disorder.
+PTSD treatments that have been scientifically validated can be very helpful in reducing and/or alleviating the symptoms of post-traumatic stress disorder (PTSD).
 PTSD therapy and PTSD medications are effective treatments for those experiencing this severe anxiety disorder, developed after a traumatic event.
-For PTSD treatment, these techniques are usually combined for the best outcome.
+For PTSD treatment, these techniques are usually combined for the best outcome (What is Posttraumatic Stress Disorder [PTSD]?).

 Because many psychiatric illnesses commonly occur alongside PTSD, they may also need treatment.
-Many people with post-traumatic stress disorder also have issues with substance abuse (drug addiction information); in these cases, the substance abuse should be treated before the PTSD.
+Many people with PTSD also have issues with substance abuse (drug addiction information); in these cases, the substance abuse should be treated before the PTSD.
 In the cases where depression occurs with post-traumatic stress disorder, PTSD treatment should be the priority, as PTSD has a different biology and response than depression.1

-Post-traumatic stress disorder can occur at any age and can be caused by any event or situation the person perceives as traumatic.
+Post-traumatic stress disorder can occur at any age and can be caused by any event or situation the person perceives as traumatic (PTSD in Children: Symptoms, Causes, Effects, Treatments).
 About 7% - 10% of Americans will experience post-traumatic stress disorder (PTSD) at some point in their lives.

-Several types of therapy are used in the treatment of PTSD.
+Several types of therapy are used in the treatment of PTSD (PTSD Therapy and Its Role in Healing PTSD).
 The two primary PTSD therapies are:

 Cognitive behavioral therapy (CBT) for PTSD focuses on recognizing thought patterns and then ascertaining and addressing faulty patterns.
 For example, faulty thought patterns may be causing the individual to inaccurately assess the danger of a situation and thus react to a level of danger that isn't present.
 CBT is often used in conjunction with exposure therapy where the person with PTSD is gradually exposed to the feared situation in a safe way.
 Over time, exposure therapy for post-traumatic stress disorder allows the person to withstand and adjust to the feared stimuli.2

-Eye movement desensitization and reprocessing (EMDR) therapy for post-traumatic stress disorder (PTSD) is a technique that combines exposure and other therapeutic approaches with a series of guided eye movements.
+EMDR therapy for post-traumatic stress disorder (PTSD) is a technique that combines exposure and other therapeutic approaches with a series of guided eye movements.
 This PTSD therapy is designed to stimulate the brain's information-processing mechanisms in an effort to reprocess the traumatic memories so they can be integrated into the psyche without the associated anxiety.
-(Watch our interview about EMDR Therapy Self Help Techniques for Trauma Relief)
+(Watch an interview about EMDR Therapy Self Help Techniques for Trauma Relief)

 Other therapy techniques used in PTSD treatment include: